yanivnizan/knowledge-base/src/documents/unity/store/EconomyModel.html.md

 ###[EquippableVG](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/domain/virtualGoods/EquippableVG.cs)

 ####**How to define**
 There are 3 types of Equipping models: `GLOBAL`, `CATEGORY`, and `LOCAL`.
-Read a detailed description about them [here](/docs/soomla/store/EconomyModel#equippablevg).
 In this example we're defining 2 characters, George and Kramer.
 These are `CATEGORY` equippable goods because the user can own both characters but can play only as one at a time.

 ``` cs
 // Character "George" can be purchased for 350 Muffins.